-- Students should always walk (not run) around the site to avoid collisions / injury. - Students should always walk on the right in corridors and stairwells to avoid any potential for an accident - Movement around the Academy site should be sensible.
+• Students should always walk (not run) around the site to avoid collisions / injury.

+- Students should always walk on the right in corridors and stairwells to avoid any potential for an accident. - Movement around the academy site should be sensible.
 Pupils should keep noise levels to a minimum, to avoid disruption to other lessons which are taking place. - Students should be in lessons and not in corridors during lesson time, unless they have a note to cover their absence from lessons in exceptional circumstances.
 On any occasion on which a student is allowed to leave a lesson with the permission of a teacher, a note should be provided.
 Toilet passes are provided to all staff by the main office so that these can be given to students when the respective teacher deems it appropriate that a child should go to the toilet.
-Only 1 student should be allowed to go to the toilet at any given time and visits to the toilet by students should be the exception and not the rule.
-Pupils who visit the toilet too frequently will be restricted from using the toilet during lesson times. - Teachers / Tutors / Students should supervise and take a pride in the area adjacent to their classroom.
+Only 1 students should be allowed to go to the toilet at any given time. - Teachers / Tutors / Students should supervise and take a pride in the area adjacent to their classroom.
 Any litter or damage should be removed / reported to the appropriate staff member (site staff or other).
-In situations when site staff support is required, this should be requested via the appropriate site task allocation system. - Upon arrival at lessons, pupils should line up in an orderly manner outside of the given classroom and adhere to the accepted noise levels expected when moving around the Academy site, unless otherwise instructed.
+In situations when site staff support is required, this should be requested via the appropriate site task allocation system. - Upon arrival at lessons, pupils should line up in an orderly manner outside of the given classroom and adhere to the accepted noise levels expected when moving around the academy site, unless otherwise instructed.
 When greeted by teachers at the door and asked to enter the respective classroom, pupils should stand quietly behind their allocated chair and wait to be asked to sit down.
 This should be the practice which is consistently expected of students by all teachers.
 In cases where pupils lining up outside of classrooms could cause unnecessary congestion, teachers should use their discretion as to whether pupils are required to line up or whether they are allowed to enter classrooms immediately.